Special course in Chinese: Reading Classical and Literary Chinese

 Working knowledge of about 500-800 characters.
 Students will be given a placement test to determine level.

 Objectives and learning outcomes of the module

-This course aims at enabling students to use Classical Chinese source material in a competent way in their research work.
-At the end of the course, a student should be able to:
+This module aims at enabling students to use Classical Chinese source material in a competent way in their research work.
+At the end of the module, a student should be able to:

 - deal with grammatical problems of Classical Chinese,